 The MySQL manual says this column shows the “join type”, which explains how tables are joined, but it’s really more accurate to say the "access type".
 In other words, this “type” column lets us know how MySQL has decided to find rows in the table.
 Below are the most important access methods, from best to worst, in terms of performance:

-Note: Green flags indicate better performance, yellow flag indicates okay performance, and red flag indicates bad performance.
+Green indicates better performance, yellow indicates okay performance, and red indicates bad performance.

 There are also a few other types that you might want to be aware of:

 index_merge: This join type indicates that the Index Merge optimization is used.
 In this case, the key column in the output row contains a list of indexes used.
 It indicates a query can make limited use of multiple indexes on a single table.